 Valentines Day is here!
 The day you have been waiting for all year.
 A day that is all about love and chocolate.
 Really what else does one need?

-Except, oh yeah, you aren’t in a relationship this year and you are going to be the ONLY one without a date.
+Except, oh yeah, you aren’t in a relationship this year so you are going to be single on Valentine’s Day and you are going to be the ONLY one without a date.
 Woe is you.

 #1 – The pressure is off.